hildjj/rimu-deno/README.md

 A port of the [Rimu Markup language](https://srackham.github.io/rimu/) to the [Deno](https://deno.land/) runtime.

-**CAUTION: This project is experimental.
-Deno is still under development and as of writing has not reached 1.0.**
+**CAUTION: This project is in an early stage of development.

-Tested with Deno 0.30.0
+Tested with Deno 0.32.0

 ## Features